 - Stomach acid that washes up into the esophagus can cause dangerous tissue damage.

 - GERD may result from a dysfunctional sphincter (valve) at the top of the stomach and bottom of the esophagus.

-- Maintaining a healthy weight, quitting smoking and reducing stress can help lessen the risk of GERD.
+- Maintaining a healthy weight, quitting smoking, and reducing stress can help reduce the risk of GERD.

 What is GERD?

-The American College of Gastroenterology says that at least 15 million Americans experience heartburn - the symptom of acid reflux - daily.
+The American College of Gastroenterology says that at least 15 million Americans experience heartburn - the symptom of acid reflux - every day.

 Signs and symptoms of GERD

-Heartburn is a discomfort felt behind the breastbone area that takes the form of a burning sensation.
-It tends to worsen when the person lies down or bends over, and also after eating food.
+The main symptom of GERD is heartburn - a discomfort felt behind the breastbone that takes the form of a burning sensation.
+It tends to worsen if the person lies down or bends over, and also after eating food.